WrestleMania 34: Background

+The 34th annual WrestleMania was the second time for WWE's marquee event to held at the Mercedes-Benz Superdome in New Orleans, Louisiana, after WrestleMania XXX in 2014.

 WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
 It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania is ranked the sixth most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+WrestleMania was ranked the sixth most valuable sports brand in the world by Forbes in 2017, and has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.

-Announced on January 9, 2017, WrestleMania 34 was scheduled to be held on April 8, 2018, at the Mercedes-Benz Superdome in New Orleans, Louisiana.
-It featured wrestlers from the Raw and SmackDown brand divisions.
-The event was the second WrestleMania to be held in the state of Louisiana and the second held at the Mercedes-Benz Superdome, which previously hosted WrestleMania XXX in 2014.
+Announced on January 9, 2017, WrestleMania 34 was scheduled to be held on April 8, 2018, at the Mercedes-Benz Superdome in New Orleans, Louisiana and it wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+The event was the second WrestleMania to be held in the U.S. state of Louisiana, subsequently the second held at the Mercedes-Benz Superdome, which previously hosted WrestleMania XXX in 2014.
 On October 30, 2017, traveling packages for the event were sold; tickets went on sale on November 17, 2017, with individual tickets costing from $35 to $2,000.

-The four official theme songs for the event were "Celebrate", "New Orleans" (both by Kid Rock), "Let the Good Times Roll" (by Freddie King) and Devil by Shinedown.
-On April 8, prior to the start of WrestleMania, WWE and Snickers held the WrestleMania Block Party at the Champions Square plaza.
-The tailgate event included appearances from Alundra Blayze and Ric Flair as well from active competitors Tamina and R-Truth.
+The four official theme songs for the event were "Celebrate" and "New Orleans" by Kid Rock, "Let the Good Times Roll" by Freddie King, and Devil by Shinedown.
+On April 8, prior to the start of WrestleMania, WWE and event sponsor Snickers held the WrestleMania Block Party at the Champions Square plaza.
+The tailgate event included appearances from WWE Hall of Famers Alundra Blayze and Ric Flair, as well from active competitors Tamina and R-Truth.

 American duo Chloe x Halle performed "America the Beautiful" to kick off the main card of WrestleMania.

 Since 2014, WWE attempted to establish Roman Reigns as their top babyface and the next "face of the company", but a significant portion of fans rejected Reigns in this role, taking issue with his perceived special treatment, real-life demeanor, wrestling moveset, speaking skills, and character presentation.
 This resulted in Reigns being booed while he wrestled in the main events of WrestleMania 31, WrestleMania 32, and WrestleMania 33.
 The perception that Reigns was the "company's chosen one" led to widespread expectations that Reigns would triumph in the main event of WrestleMania 34 to become WWE Universal Champion; and it was also anticipated that while doing so, he would be again received negatively by the WrestleMania crowd.